rakshithxaloori/dbms_web_bus_management_system/README.md

 - Search tickets with PNR ENQUIRY
 - Add Admin to the Database for handling the Bus Management system

-We can use this DBMS for any bus management system like ., Red bus etc., There will be an admin page from where the data in the database will be handled or added by the admins.
+We can use this DBMS for any bus management system like redBus, AbhiBus and more.
+There will be an admin page from where the data in the database will be handled or added by the admins.